 - Must use loan funds for business purposes

 - A credit score of 680 or above

 In addition to your personal credit score, your credit history will be evaluated.
 Your credit report should be free of liens, bankruptcies, foreclosures, and defaults on government-backed loans.

-Collateral may be required in order to secure your loan.
+Collateral may be required to secure your loan.
 Business assets typically serve as collateral.
-However, if you fall short, personal real estate or property may be used as collateral.
-It’s also important to note that the SBA will not turn down applications solely based on a lack of collateral provided the borrower meets all other requirements.
+However, personal real estate or property may be used as collateral if you fall short.
+It’s also important to note that the SBA will not turn down applications solely based on a lack of collateral, provided the borrower meets all other requirements.

 504 Loan Program